mrapp-ke/MLRL-Boomer/doc/user_guide/boosting/parameters.md

   - `'single'` If all rules should predict for a single output.

-  - `'partial-fixed'` If all rules should predict for a predefined number of labels.
+  - `'partial-fixed'` If all rules should predict for a predefined number of outputs.
 The following options may be provided using the {ref}`bracket notation<bracket-notation>`:

-    - `output_ratio` (Default value = `0.0`) A percentage that specifies for how many labels the rules should predict or 0, if the percentage should be calculated based on the average label cardinality.
-For example, a value of 0.05 means that the rules should predict for 5% of the available labels.
+    - `output_ratio` (Default value = `0.0`) A percentage that specifies for how many outputs the rules should predict or 0, if the percentage should be set to a reasonable default value (the average label cardinality in case of classification problems).
+For example, a value of 0.05 means that the rules should predict for 5% of the available outputs.
-    - `min_outputs` (Default value = `2`) The minimum number of labels for which the rules should predict.
+    - `min_outputs` (Default value = `2`) The minimum number of outputs for which the rules should predict.
 Must be at least 2.
-    - `max_outputs` (Default value = `0`) The maximum number of labels for which the rules should predict or 0, if the number of predictions should not be restricted.
+    - `max_outputs` (Default value = `0`) The maximum number of outputs for which the rules should predict or 0, if the number of predictions should not be restricted.

-  - `'partial-dynamic'` If all rules should predict for a subset of the available labels that is determined dynamically.
+  - `'partial-dynamic'` If all rules should predict for a subset of the available outputs that is determined dynamically.
 The following options may be provided using the {ref}`bracket notation<bracket-notation>`:

-    - `threshold` (Default value = `0.02`) A threshold that affects for how many labels the rules should predict.
-A smaller threshold results in less labels being selected.
-A greater threshold results in more labels being selected.
-E.g., a threshold of 0.02 means that a rule will only predict for a label if the estimated predictive quality `q` for this particular label satisfies the inequality `q^exponent > q_best^exponent * (1 - 0.02)`, where `q_best` is the best quality among all labels.
+    - `threshold` (Default value = `0.02`) A threshold that affects for how many outputs the rules should predict.
+A smaller threshold results in less outputs being selected.
+A greater threshold results in more outputs being selected.
+E.g., a threshold of 0.02 means that a rule will only predict for an output if the estimated predictive quality `q` for this particular output satisfies the inequality `q^exponent > q_best^exponent * (1 - 0.02)`, where `q_best` is the best quality among all outputs.
 Must be in (0, 1)
-    - `exponent` (Default value = `2.0`) An exponent that is used to weigh the estimated predictive quality for individual labels.
-E.g., an exponent of 2 means that the estimated predictive quality `q` for a particular label is weighed as `q^2`.
+    - `exponent` (Default value = `2.0`) An exponent that is used to weigh the estimated predictive quality for individual outputs.
+E.g., an exponent of 2 means that the estimated predictive quality `q` for a particular output is weighed as `q^2`.
 Must be at least 1.

-  - `'complete'` If all rules should predict for all labels simultaneously, potentially capturing dependencies between the labels.
+  - `'complete'` If all rules should predict for all outputs simultaneously, potentially capturing dependencies between the outputs.

 ### Stopping Criteria